mkavana/docs/_posts/05-workflow/2020-06-01-terminology.md

 Git implements version control by keeping track of the changes you make to a file in a repo.
 If there are multiple files in the repo, Git tracks the changes you make to every file.

-### Sharing a repo with multiple contributors on GitHub or Azure Repos
+### Sharing a repo with multiple contributors on GitHub or Azure DevOps

-You can upload a Git repo from your computer to the GitHub website or to Azure Repos.
+You can upload a Git repo from your computer to the GitHub website or to Azure DevOps.
 By uploading a repo, you can share the repo's contents with others.
-Other contributors can then download (or **clone**) the shared repo, modify the files in the repo, and upload (or **push**) the modified files back to GitHub or Azure Repos.
+Other contributors can then download (or **clone**) the shared repo, modify the files in the repo, and upload (or **push**) the modified files back to GitHub or Azure DevOps.

 A repo on *your* computer or network is called a **local** repo.
-A repo on *another* computer, like a GitHub or Azure Repos server, is called a **remote** repo.
-Services like GitHub and Azure Repos make it possible for multiple contributors to clone the same remote repo onto their (local) computers.
+A repo on *another* computer, like a GitHub or Azure DevOps server, is called a **remote** repo.
+Services like GitHub and Azure DevOps make it possible for multiple contributors to clone the same remote repo onto their (local) computers.
 Git will track the changes made to every file in each contributor's local repo.
 Contributors then push changes from their respective local repos back to the remote repo to share their work.

 ![Diagram of two local repos sharing a single remote repo](../assets/images/05-workflow/terminology/01-repo-type.png)